havenwood/bindi/README.md

 # Bindi

-[Bindi](https://github.com/havenwood/bindi#readme) makes it very, very simple to store native Ruby object in Redis!
+[Bindi](https://github.com/havenwood/bindi#readme) makes it quite simple to store native Ruby object in Redis!

-Bindi provides an easy to use Hash-like syntax for serializing Ruby objects with Marshal, YAML or JSON, and then persisting to [Redis](http://redis.io/) with the [redis gem](https://github.com/redis/redis-rb#readme).
+Bindi provides a nice Hash-like syntax for serializing Ruby objects with Marshal, YAML or JSON, and then persisting to [Redis](http://redis.io/) with the [redis gem](https://github.com/redis/redis-rb#readme).

 ## Usage

-### The Basics

 ```ruby
 require 'bindi'